Skip to main content

 If you are on automatic payment, note that charges may process even if the refill form has not been completed.

-What should I do if I've taken an incorrect dose? - If you've miscalculated or taken an incorrect dose, adjust subsequent doses according to your prescribed schedule.
-Always consult with your provider about any dosing corrections.
+• What should I do if I've taken an incorrect dose? - If you've miscalculated or taken an incorrect dose, adjust subsequent doses to your prescribed amount.
+Always consult with your provider about any dosing changes.

-How do I know when my next refill will be available? - Medications are typically dispensed in 4-week intervals.
-Track your dosages and monitor refill timings through the 'My Meds' page in your patient portal.
+• How do I know when my next refill will be available? - Medications are typically dispensed in 4-week intervals.
+Once you ahve taken your 3rd dose of medication please request your next order.

 Following these steps will allow you to resolve most medication dosage concerns effectively.
 If issues persist, the Fridays team will assist you further in ensuring the accuracy of your treatment and prescriptions.